-- Encourage your child to use the toilet independently. - Promote fine motor skills by using small manipulatives (e.g., small Lego pieces, pegs etc.) and doing activities such as threading and cutting so your child builds hand strength to help with writing his/her name - Practise tying shoelaces or provide your child with "Velcro" fastening shoes'. - Let your child practise removing jumpers and jackets without assistance. - Assist your child to identify his/her own bag by attaching a special key ring or other item. - Explain the difference between morning tea and lunch items and teach your child how to open any food wrapping/packaging.
+- Encourage your child to use the toilet independently. - Encourage your child to 'catch' their cough or sneeze in their elbow or use tissues and to wash their hands. - Promote fine motor skills by using small manipulatives (e.g., small Lego pieces, pegs etc.) and doing activities such as threading and cutting so your child builds hand strength to help with writing his/her name. - Practise tying shoelaces or provide your child with "Velcro" fastening shoes'. - Let your child practise removing jumpers and jackets without assistance. - Assist your child to identify his/her own bag by attaching a special key ring or other item. - Explain the difference between morning tea and lunch items and teach your child how to open any food wrapping/packaging.